gerefi/test/firmware/controllers/lua/generated/value_lookup_generated.md

 enable sd/disable sd

 ### gerefiVerbose29b
-Use 11 bit (standard) or 29 bit (extended) IDs for rusEFI verbose CAN format.
+Use 11 bit (standard) or 29 bit (extended) IDs for gerEFI verbose CAN format.

 ### rethrowHardFault